boralyl/boralyl.github.io/_posts/2021-10-31-automating_a_gas_insert_fireplace.md

 the fireplace.

-So my main goal was to be able to write an automation to automatically turn the fireplace off at a certain hour if it was on.
+So my main goal was to be able to write an automation to automatically turn the fireplace off at a certain hour, if it was on.

 ## Integrating with Home Assistant